ardecarlo/ActivityPrediction/README.md

  - ActivityPrediction.Rmd: The markdown file used to knit the HTML report
  - ActivityPrediction.html: The HTML report for this assignment

  For information specific to this assignment, such as experimental procedures and results, please see the HTML report.
+If you have trouble viewing the HTML report, please see the Rmd file instead.